-A striking wooden statue representing the king’s ka, or spirit, is now on display at the Cairo Museum, in addition to another statue of Hor that was found at Dahshur.
+A striking wooden statue representing the king’s ka, or life force, is now on display at the Cairo Museum, in addition to another statue of Hor that was found at Dahshur.

 As a matter of convenience, Dahshur and Memphis are often visited on the same day – either independently or as part of a tour.
 The site is located within the modern city of Mit Rahina, near Dahshur and around 20 km south of central Cairo.

-It long served as the capital throughout the Old Kingdom period and remained extremely important up until the demise of Egyptian civilization.
-While there’s hardly anything left now, it’s well worth exploring for about an hour or so.
+It basically served as the capital throughout the Old Kingdom period and remained extremely important up until the demise of Egyptian civilization.
+While there’s hardly anything left of it now, it’s well worth exploring for about an hour or so.

 The Open-Air Museum

 Memphis was founded at least early as 3300 BC by the first pharaoh of a unified Egypt, Menes (a.k.a.
 Narmer).
 However, there may have been a city at the spot even in predynastic times.

 Though once a vast metropolis, the site is now pretty much a collection of relics within an enclosure wall.
 And despite being one of Egypt’s oldest settlements, much of what we see today dates from the New Kingdom period (16th – 11th centuries BC).

 In addition to being an important administrative center, Memphis was the abode of the god Ptah.
 To the Egyptians, Ptah was the divine architect of both heaven and earth and represented the creative fire.
 Accordingly, he was also the patron of craftsmen and architects.

 But in Egypt, it was also common to worship prominent deities in triads.
 Particularly popular in Memphis was the trio of Ptah, Sekhmet and Nefertum.